yourlabs/blog/content/posts/2020-02-08-bigsudo-extreme-devops-hacking-operations.md

 disks are the same size.
 Using fdisk, mdadm and btrfs on the command line is perfect.

-- /var/lib/docker: the btrfs partition volume for Docker, might not be necessary, but this is ended becoming a regular automation so I would advise going through btrfs on /var/lib/docker
+- `/var/lib/docker`: the btrfs partition volume for Docker, might not be necessary, but this is ended becoming a regular automation so I would advise going through btrfs on /var/lib/docker

-- /home: all human user (bob, alice) and project deployment (test, staging, production...) data.
+- `/home`: all human user (bob, alice) and project deployment (test, staging, production...) data.
 This should be the largest partition in our setup.

-- /: well, we don't need /boot because we're booting the default Linux kernel which probably shows the default config in /proc anyway, most likely in this setup 20G is plenty enough, but 5 should also work after only docker runs in this setup and data accumulates only in /var/lib/docker and /home as described above
+- `/`: well, we don't need /boot because we're booting the default Linux kernel which probably shows the default config in /proc anyway so we benefit from no protection if `/boot` is not mounted, most likely in this setup 20G is plenty enough, but 5 should also work after only docker runs in this setup and data accumulates only in `/var/lib/docker` and `/home` as described above

-- swap: you want disk-time before you can't SSH connect to your server anymore when memory becomes insufficient.
+- `swap`: you want disk-time before you can't SSH connect to your server anymore when memory becomes insufficient.

-- /backup: in production, you would want your database to dump which involves a disk copy on a different raid array, especially if you have HDDs (production: for disk space rather than speed)
+- `/backup`: in production, you would want your database to dump which involves a disk copy on a different raid array, especially if you have HDDs (production: for disk space rather than speed)

 Choose a server with sufficient size for 6 months of production, based on traffic estimates and the likes.
-You will need to be able to re-install a server in 30 minutes or have a definitive ETA at this stage (file copy in progress from remote backup site ?).
+You will need to be able to re-install a server in 30 minutes, after 30 minutes have a definitive ETA (file copy in progress from remote backup site ?).

 ## Network architecture

-Both of your servers should run with the same domain name ("example.com"), and different hostnames ("ci", "production").
-The FQDN (Fully Qualified Domain Name) of each server will be composed of hostname dot domain:
-"ci.example.com" and "production.example.com", the latter might also be named "prod.example.com" in which case it might stand for production.
+Both of your servers should run with the same domain name ("example.com"), and different hostnames (`ci`, `production`).
+The **FQDN** (Fully Qualified Domain Name) of each server will be composed of hostname dot domain: `ci.example.com` and `production.example.com`, the latter might also be named `prod.example.com` in which case it might stand for production.
 You might want to use the `bigsudo yourlabs.fqdn @host` command to sort it out with an interacttive wizard.

 ### SSH